nokia/RED/docs/help/user_guide/tools_integration/rflint.md

   * **additional rules files** \- add python files containing custom RfLint rules so that they will be also used for analysis.

+  * **additional arguments** \- custom RfLint arguments that will be used for analysis

+Note

+    Additional arguments field accepts Eclipse [string variables](../launching/string_substitution.md).

 [Return to Help index](http://nokia.github.io/RED/help/)